 No matter where you are in your undergraduate career, you can always branch out and get experiences that will augment your classroom learning.

 Internships – an opportunity to learn while working – are one way.
-The Career and Internship Center has resources for all stages; they can help you search for and find internships and also help you make sense of the experience later.
-Staff at the Career and Internship Center talked to students who shared their internship advice.
+The Career and Internship Center has resources to help students at each stage of the process – from finding and applying for internships, to making sense of the experience once it’s over.
+The Career and Internship Center talked to students who shared their internship advice.

-Experience can also be found through other learning experiences outside the classroom like undergraduate research and service learning or volunteering.
-This is not just about working in a lab or volunteering at a food bank – there are literally hundreds of different ways to contribute.
+Other options for gaining experience outside the classroom include undergraduate research, community-engaged courses, and volunteering.
+These opportunities are not simply about working in a lab or volunteering at a food bank – there are literally hundreds of ways to contribute.
 You might be surprised by what you find.

-Doing something new and making connections with others can be scary.
-Remember that stepping out of your comfort zone can feel awkward and uncertain, but almost always results in rich rewards.
+Stepping out of your comfort zone and pursuing new experiences can feel awkward and uncertain, but always results in rich rewards.